prashantzzz/Guvi-Swiggy-Assign/README.md

 Fusion Lounge

 There are other restaurants and menu also, their data is fetched from json file.
-Login details are fetched from mockapi: https://672dd79bfd8979715643ea5d.mockapi.io/userdetails One valid credential is:
+Login/Logout works!
+Login details are fetched from mockapi: https://672dd79bfd8979715643ea5d.mockapi.io/userdetails

+One valid credential is:
     Username: Prashant
     Password: password

+Also, implemented sort and filter on homepage.
+The cart keeps track of all the items added in local storage.
+Similarly user's login session can also be stored in localhost but due to tie contraint, couldn't do it.